Not Quite The Right Thing

 - Also Averted if you read up on the Eclipse mercs before you talk to her.
 She's wearing an Eclipse uniform and all recruits must commit at least one murder before being allowed a uniform.

 - The suicide mission is another example when picking roles for the squad members.
 Usually, who to pick is obvious (for example it's obviously a bad idea to pick Jacob for hacking the doors open despite him volunteering because as Miranda points out, you need a tech expert, and Jack and Samara are obvious biotic badasses who can easily hold up a biotic field against seeker swarms).
 But there's a couple of seemingly good choices that could come as a nasty surprise to the player, as well as a seemingly bad choice that actually works.
 Zaeed Massani seems at first glance like he'd be perfect to lead the fire team.
 Didn't he help co-found the Blue Suns?
 And doesn't he always survive when getting into fights?
 But, a fire team leader can't succeed unless he also protects his team, and Zaeed has a history of getting his team killed.
+Let's also hope you didn't interpret Thane's rapid analysis of the Citadel's weakpoints and security as squad-worthy tactical awareness.
 Likewise, some players might pick Mordin to go through the vents and hack the doors open; isn't he a genius?
 But, Mordin's expertise is entirely in the life sciences; he has no computer experience at all.
 As for the seemingly bad choice, when Miranda volunteers to lead the fire team, Jack will complain that nobody trusts her, or if Jack was killed by the Occulus laser Garrus will raise the complaint instead.
 But, as Miranda said, it's not a popularity contest.
 Miranda has years of leadership experience, so Jack and Garrus' objections notwithstanding, she is a good fire team leader choice!

 - Mass Effect 3: Since this is the game where all your choices come together, it's natural that there are some cases of this.
 Usually it's the "heroic" (i.e. Paragon) decisions that pay off, but there are some exceptions.
 Some players wanted to avoid genocide against geth by rewriting the heretic geth in Mass Effect 2, but that actually makes peace between quarians and geth harder as the rewritten geth join the forces fighting the quarians.
 Also, if you destroyed the Collector Base instead of saving it, you get a weaker War Asset from the Cerberus base than you would have if you'd preserved the base (although doing so also makes destroying the Reapers instead of controlling them easier).
 Finally, as the Extended Cut ending DLC reveals in one of its slides, if you cured the genophage with Wreav as the leader instead of Wrex, Wreav gathers a huge krogan army to make war on the galaxy, a point Shepard can touch on if convincing Mordin to fake curing the genophage if Wrex and Eve are dead.